carolhanna01/jarFly-learner/README.md

 **output_dir**: path to location for storing outputs

-**bug_file**: path to bug file that you wish to launch repair attempts on (e.g. ./bug/d4j_v1.1.0_patched_bugs to lanch repair attempts for the set of 49 bugs that JarFly reports to patch using GenProg)
+**bug_file**: path to bug file that you wish to launch repair attempts on (e.g. ./bug/d4j_v1.1.0_patched_bugs to lanch repair attempts for the set of 49 bugs that JaRFly reports to patch using GenProg)

 **config**: name of config file depending on the experiment that you wish to run (e.g. Epsilon_MAB_Average_Relative_defects4j for epsilon greedy with average credit assignment and relative fitness as rewards)